 “Ridley is a place of beauty, joy and thoughtful, generous and biblical faith where people learn to grow in grace and obedience to Jesus Christ.
 We are evangelical in our heritage and direction, ecumenical in our partnership with the Cambridge Theological Federation and open to the Spirit in our commitment to discipleship and to fulfilling the Great Commission.”
 Michael B. Thompson

 Mike has a passion for grace, clarity, preaching good news, and making real connections between the New Testament and life today.
 He lives onsite at Ridley with his wife Susanne, and they delight in being part of the College’s community life.
-He chairs the editorial group for the Grove Biblical Series, and was until recently the editor of Biblical Studies Bulletin.
+He has chaired the editorial group for the Grove Biblical Series, and was until recently the editor of Biblical Studies Bulletin.